zykrah/firmware-scripts/README.md

 - be able to output things useful in blender (for the renderers)

 # Usage
  Modify the code as required in `run.py` and run it.
+Or use [the website](https://zykrah.me/).

- I plan to turn this into a script usable on a website or something that can be ran in command line eventually.
+ ~~I plan to turn this into a script usable on a website or something that can be ran in command line eventually.~~ DONE